 Whip up this gluten free mixed berry pie for all your dessert and potluck needs.
-A delicious pie that is homemade and filled with a sweet and refreshing strawberry, blackberry, and blueberry filling.
+A delicious homemade pie filled with a sweet and refreshing strawberry, blackberry, and blueberry filling.
 This gluten free fruit pie filling will be one you want to make over and over again.

 This gluten free fruit pie is one I make when berry season hits in full swing.
 My family loves those brightly colored berries that are just bursting with sweetness.
 It is the ultimate dessert to whip up all summer long!